Script Exit Codes

 Special Orbital Exit Codes

-Customers can make use of exit codes that range from zero (0) to 199.
+Customers can use exit codes that range from zero (0) to 199.
 Exit codes 200 and greater are reserved for Orbital internal use only and should not be used in customer scripts.

 Using stderr In Scripts